epogrebnyak/runnable-python/docs/resources/student-checklist.md

 - Sometimes a program will encounter an impossible condition and stop its execution.
   These situations are called exceptions.
 - Exception provide a message that tries to explain you what went wrong.
 - Some errors would not cause exceptions, and you will need tests to add more guarantees your program is correct.

 ## Unit testing

 - Testing ensures that code behaves as expected.
-- You can write simple assertions in code with `assert` followed by condition and conver them to tests later.
+- You can write simple assertions in code with `assert` followed by condition and convert them to tests later.
-- A small test is called a 'unit test'.
+- A small test for a part of the code is called a 'unit test'.
+- As experienced programmer you may write the test for you code before the code.
+  This technique is called test driven development (TDD).

 ## Comments

 - Comments in code provide extra information to the reader and do no affect how code runs.
 - Comments in Python start with `#`
-- Do not overcomment - let you code speak clearly for itself.
+- Do not overcomment — let you code speak clearly for itself.
+- Also do not leave too much commented code in program to clean up later.

 ## Not covered